 Still, it’s vital to understand how state laws view drunk driving.
 So we explain all you need to know in this article.

 What Is Drunk Driving in Georgia?
 An Atlanta Auto Accident Attorney Explains

-Note that driving in Georgia implies consent to alcohol or drug tests when lawfully requested.
-This chemical test checks a driver’s blood, breath, or urine for alcohol or drug intake.
+Drivers exceeding the BAC limits are considered legally drunk.
+Georgia law says that all drivers must take alcohol or drug tests when lawfully requested, or they can lose their license.
+The chemical test checks a driver’s blood, breath, or urine for alcohol or drug intake.

 Understanding Georgia DUI Laws

 In Georgia, drunk driving or driving under the influence (DUI) is a serious offense.
 So, it attracts severe consequences for convicted drivers.

 Most importantly, drunk driving refers not only to alcohol-related impairment.
 It also applies when driving under the influence of drugs (whether illegal, prescription, or over-the-counter), toxic vapors, or a combination of drugs and alcohol.

 - A person must not drive or be in actual physical control of any moving vehicle after consuming alcohol to the point where it becomes less safe for the person to drive.

 - Operating a vehicle while using any drug that impairs your driving ability is prohibited.